 As mentioned above, exercise releases dopamine, and is a great way to stave off cravings to smoke.
 It can also help you keep your weight stable.
 Shoot for at least a half hour of exercise, 5 days a week.
 It doesn't have to be a high intensity aerobic workout - a brisk 30 minute walk around your neighborhood will work wonders for your body, mind and soul.

 Put snacks together ahead of time so that when the munchies hit, you've got good food choices within easy reach:

 - vegetable sticks - celery, carrot

 - hard candies to suck on

 - fat free fudgecicles

-Not only is alcohol high in calories, it can be a huge trigger to smoke.
-For many people, smoking and drinking go together like a hand in a glove.
-Avoid the empty calories in alcohol, but more importantly, don't put yourself at risk of relapse by drinking early in your quit.
+Not only is alcohol high in calories, it is often an intense trigger to smoke.
+Additionally, alcohol tends to relax our inhibitions, and for an ex-smoker, that can spell trouble.
+Avoid the empty calories in alcohol, but more importantly, don't put yourself at risk of relapse by drinking early in your quit program.

 One Challenge at a Time

 People who quit smoking often decide it's time to clean their lives up in other areas as well.
 That's great, but be careful.
 If you try to do too many self-improvement projects at once, you run the risk of failing at all of them.

 - Be good to yourself.
 Quitting tobacco is a huge accomplishment, and you should reward yourself for your progress often.
 Don't underestimate the magnitude of what you are doing.